top of page

 A eulogy should include meaningful memories, personal stories, character traits, and reflections that help honor the person’s life and impact.
 The most memorable eulogies are sincere, personal, and focused on how the person made others feel.

 Most eulogies are between 5 and 10 minutes long, or approximately 500–1,500 words.
-Shorter eulogies are often more powerful because they remain focused and emotionally engaging.

 Absolutely.
 Many people cry while giving a eulogy.
 Tears are a natural reflection of grief, love, and connection.
 Most people attending the service will be understanding and compassionate if you become emotional.